-Any person who anticipates enrolling at Coahoma Junior college and receiving educational assistance from the Veterans Administration must meet all admission requirements prior to being certified to the Veterans Administration.
+Any person who anticipates enrolling at Coahoma Junior College and receiving education assistance from the Veterans Administration must meet all admission requirements prior to being certified to the Veterans Administration.
 Documented evidence that all admission requirements are met shall be a part of the veteran's or eligible person's permanent record.
-See sections on ADMISSION.
+See section on ADMISSION.